nicolas-ivanov/Seq2Seq_Upgrade_TensorFlow/README.md

 from Seq2Seq_Upgrade_Tensorflow.
 Otherwise class inheritance will be thrown off, and you will get an `isinstance` error!

-##Averaging Hidden States -- Not Tested Yet
+##Averaging Hidden States -- Testing

 Simply call in: